janvandijk/glowing-train/README.md

 ## Thanks
 I would like to thank my family and all my collegues @ ADchieve for not only making this financially possible, but for being my biggest supporters and #1 fans—even from a distance.
 I couldn't have done this without you.
 Love you all!

+## Special Thanks
+Special thanks to Aron Beurskens for not only donating the IDE which made all of the development possible, but also for providing the awesome animations!